 The next eight weeks is like putting a lab coat on and experimenting with your own body and mind to see what grows.
 Just like going to the gym for your body, this is an eight week training program for your mind.
 By committing to this program you have given yourself a wonderful opportunity to see how good you can feel from the inside out.

 If you have any questions along the way or need any extra support Sally is always available for you.
 Please contact email@example.com or 0401358309.

 You will notice each week there is an opportunity for practice.

 Formal practice means listening to the specific recording for that week.
 It helps to record what you noticed, what came up for you, including any thoughts, emotions or sensations that you noticed during the exercise.
 It will be harder to reconstruct later so it is a good idea to jot down what you noticed immediately after.
 Remember, there are no right or wrong answers, let your experience be the experience.
 You may like to download other apps that support your practice.
 We highly recommend Insight timer, a free meditation app https://insighttimer.com.

 Informal practice means performing a daily activity that doesn’t take any extra time.
 As above, it is good to jot down a few notes regarding your thoughts, feelings, and sensations as you perform each informal practice task.

-It is important to measure your progress throughout the course.
 To begin your journey please complete the MAAS (Mindfulness Awareness Attention Scale).
-This survey is a measure of your current level of mindfulness and will be completed at the end of the course in week eight.
+This survey is a measure of your current level of mindfulness and will also be completed at the end of the course in week eight.
 Completing this task also creates an awareness of moments in your life when you may be on ‘auto-pilot’ and ‘mindless’ (i.e. not paying attention).

 The higher the score, the higher the level of mindfulness (and generally this correlates to lower psychological distress.
 Divide your total score by 15 to get the MAAS Score.